 Coding was a brand new experience for my second graders.
-Prior to using CodeSnaps, a free coding app from Curriculum Pathways, a few of them had participated in an after-school coding club, and another handful had done beginning coding in their gifted and talented class.
+Prior to using CodeSnaps, a free coding app from SAS, a few of them had participated in an after-school coding club, and another handful had done beginning coding in their gifted and talented class.
 But like so many elementary classes, my students and I were really beginning our computer science adventure from scratch.

 We kicked off our coding journey with a modified version of the Navigate an Obstacle Course.
 All we needed for the entire class was an iPad and a Sphero robot.
 Prior to class I printed the CodeSnaps blocks from the activity's Lesson Guide.

 Students worked in groups of six, deciding among themselves who was going to be “team captain” for each challenge as well as delegating other tasks they would need to accomplish.
 The students rotated between the jobs they created in their teams, such as “measurement captain,” “meter stick guard,” “Sphero keeper,” “iPad handler,” “Blocks Builder,” and -- my favorite --“work checker.”
 They quickly discovered that if one person tried to control and run the entire operation, the team would run out of time to complete the challenge.
 Only when all were doing their jobs and communicating were they able to complete the task successfully.

 In addition to introducing coding, the CodeSnaps activities directly supported our math curriculum – specifically our unit on measurement and data.
 The students had worked with rulers before, but this was their first time using a meter stick, which was a perfect introduction to our measurement-tools lesson!
 We had also discussed the importance of labeling units when measuring.
 CodeSnaps proved to them that if they did not label correctly, the Sphero would not go where they wanted it to go!